szstonelee/redisoo/build.md

 ```
 Actually, the static lib, libmysqlclient.a, is useless, because SOCI use dynamic lib loading

-You can check the redisoo Makefile in src direcectory, there is no word about mysql!!!

 ## How build SOCI

-I have included SOCI in the deps folder, and add it to the cmake files.
+I have included SOCI source code files (and modified one) in the deps folder.

 So just go on to build the Redisoo.

-If you want to get some refeference about SOCI, check the following links:
+If you want to know more about SOCI, check the following links:

 http://soci.sourceforge.net/